vpavlin/perun/README.md

 * ZK or iEXEC based proof generation
 * Leaderboards

+## Integrated Sponsors
+* WalletConnect - to be able to interact with iEXEC DataProtector
+* iEXEC DataProtector and Confidential Computing - to be able to process data securely and confidentially without revealing them to 3rd parties
+* CoreDao - to mint NFT based on Proof-of-Run

 ## Proposed Solutions & Encountered Problems

 Since we were not able to leverage any ZK technology to generate Proof-of-Run, we wanted to rely on iEXEC DataProtector and iEXEC task.
 The workflow would be as follows: